trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ### Configurable Keyboard Layouts {#configurable-keyboard-layouts}

-We now support changing your keyboard layout on the fly through the Chrome app no firmware reload required.
+You can change your keyboard layout on the fly through the OnlyKey app preferences.
 Traveling to France from the US?
 No problem just set the OnlyKey keyboard to French and change it back to US when you return.
 Here are the options supported for international keyboards:

 *   US_ENGLISH
 *   CANADIAN_FRENCH